 ZACH: Even like sharing a straw, for instance…

 DR. DREWS: Even like that.

 ZACH: Okay, fair enough.
 Fair enough.
-And then, you know, I don't have a beard myself — I've tried to grow beards before, unsuccessful — but I've heard, like, men's beards can a lot of germs as well.
+And then, you know, I don't have a beard myself — I've tried to grow beards before, unsuccessful — but I've heard, like, men's beards can actually accumulate a lot of germs as well.